Near London in Laurel County, Kentucky — The American South (East South Central)

 Alfred and Hilda Keller founded the Swiss Descendents Club to preserve Swiss history and heritage.
 A reunion is held every August where descendents celebrate their heritage.

 Location.
 37° 9.411′ N, 84° 11.644′ W. Marker is near London, Kentucky, in Laurel County.
-Marker can be reached from the intersection of Swiss Colony Lane and Hawk Creek Road, on the right when traveling west.
+It can be reached from the intersection of Swiss Colony Lane and Hawk Creek Road, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: London KY 40741, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Swiss Colony Bernstadt (a few steps from this marker); Pittsburg and Wilderness Road (approx. 4½ miles away); Camp Wildcat and the Wilderness Road (approx. 4.9 miles away); Camp Wildcat / Union Civil War Camp (approx. 4.9 miles away); Camp Wildcat (approx. 5.3 miles away); Skaggs Trace (approx. 6.1 miles away); The Wilderness Road (approx. 6.1 miles away); Laurel Seminary (approx. 6.2 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Swiss Colony Bernstadt (a few steps from this marker); Pittsburg and Wilderness Road (approx. 4½ miles away); Camp Wildcat and the Wilderness Road (approx. 4.9 miles away); Camp Wildcat / Union Civil War Camp (approx. 4.9 miles away); Camp Wildcat (approx. 5.3 miles away); Skaggs Trace (approx. 6.1 miles away); The Wilderness Road (approx. 6.1 miles away); Laurel Seminary (approx. 6.2 miles away).
 Touch for a list and map of all markers in London.

 Also see . . .